aerogear/graphback/templates/ts-apollo-fullstack/README.md

 ## Usage

-This project has been created using Graphback Run the project using the following steps:
+This project has been created using Graphback.
+Run the project using the following steps:

 - Install